 Leon, 15 is a quadriplegic who also suffers from epilepsy and a serious lung condition.
-The Masons, who are from Monmouthshire, were returning from a once in a lifetime dream trip to Disneyland Florida.
+The Masons, who are from Monmouthshire, were returning from a once in a lifetime dream trip to Walt Disney World in Florida.

 They had already missed their initial flight to Bristol as Leon had fallen ill with a collapsed lung.